zeropegasus/CredentialDancersFORTH/README.md

 2swap: Swap the top two pairs of elements on the stack.

-2dup: Duplicate the top two pairs of elements on the stack.
+2dup: Duplicate the top two elements on the stack.

 2over: Duplicate the second pair of elements on the stack.